 Where to Stay

-The most coveted address in Polignano a Mare — perched directly above Lama Monachile beach with terraced rooms overlooking the cove and the Adriatic beyond.
-The hotel's restaurant provides front-row views of Polignano's most iconic scene.
-Perfect for travelers who want to be in the absolute heart of the town while still enjoying a polished, upscale stay.
-Book the sea-view room category — the views justify the premium entirely.
+The most coveted address in Polignano a Mare, perched directly above Lama Monachile beach with terraced rooms overlooking the cove and the Adriatic beyond.
+Book the sea-view room category, the views justify the premium entirely.

 Book Covo dei Saraceni

 Famous worldwide for its cave restaurant, Grotta Palazzese offers a genuinely unique stay built into the limestone cliffs above the sea.
-Elegant modern rooms, many with balconies directly over the water, and the extraordinary privilege of dining in the sea cave below — all combine to make this one of the most memorable hotel experiences in southern Italy.
-Best for couples celebrating something special, or any traveler willing to splurge for an experience that exists nowhere else.
+Elegant modern rooms, many with balconies directly over the water, and the extraordinary privilege of dining in the sea cave below.

 Book Grotta Palazzese